dehezhang2/Notes/3103/CS3103_Operating_System.md

 * I/O Tables

   * Used by the OS to **manage the I/O devices** and channels of the computer.
-  * At any given time, an I/O device may be **available or assigned to a particular process.** : I/O device( particular process, status, memory)
+  * At any given time, an I/O device may be **available or assigned to a particular process.** : I/O device( particular process(process identifier), status, memory)
   * If an I/O operation is in progress, the OS needs to know
     * The **status of the I/O operation**
     * The **location in main memory being used as the source or destination of the I/O transfer**